frederiksemmel/linicrypt_typst/main.typ

 - Towards proof of original conjecture
   - Issue with collapse of different constraints in left and right program
   - Symmetric attacks, always present?
 Set partition join of attacks?
-- Discuss possibel applications of corollary:
+- Discuss possible applications of corollary:
   - Better categorization of all PGV compression functions in MD construction
-  - Model the fixed point weekness of the random oracle from PGV -> Aren't all programs then vulnerable?
+  - Model the fixed point weakness of the random oracle from PGV -> Aren't all programs then vulnerable?
     - Maybe some programs force collapse to $mat(0) |-> mat(0)$ ($H(0) = 0$) and some only $mat(1) |-> mat(1) $ ($H(x) = x$)
   - Start a search for best compression function from ideal ciphers